Ellerbach/LegoTrain/README.md

 This project allow to control any Lego Power Function and support all Lego modes including exclusive modes which can't be done thru any of the Lego remote control.
 A specific module allow to control servo motors used to pilot Lego switches.
 Another module allow to pilot red/green signal lights.
+Check [this video](https://onedrive.live.com/redir?resid=ED3080C73007CBED!161097&authkey=!AG2N5T7Qx6PtG3A&ithint=video%2cMP4) to see in action the project in a real Lego city!

 ## Infrared
 The infrared module require a bit of electronic.
 You'll need a to drive enough power in the infrared led to be able to control trains or other Lego Power Functions in large rooms or with a lot of lights.